syncfusion-content/angular-api-docs/api/angular/ejGrid.md

 {% endhighlight %}

 {% highlight ts %}
-//The datasource "window.gridData" is referred from 'http://js.syncfusion.com/demos/web/scripts/jsondata.min.js' this.gridData = (window as any).gridData;
+//The datasource "(window as any).gridData" is referred from 'http://js.syncfusion.com/demos/web/scripts/jsondata.min.js' this.gridData = (window as any).gridData;
 this.selectionSettings={selectionMode: ["cell"], allowDragSelection: true, cellSelectionMode: ej.Grid.CellSelectionMode.Flow };
 {% endhighlight %}